Danicus2000000/oyster-linter/doc/Spec.md

 #### Functionality

 ### Set_FOV (Speed Dating for the Socially Inept)

 #### Parameters

 ##### Required:

+**Parameter1**: An integer value representing the target field of view in degrees.

 ##### Optional:

+*No optional parameters*

 #### Functionality

+Updates Oyster's 'Target FOV' value, given the new value is different, Oyster will lerp to the new FOV value quickly while running other commands.

 ### Set_Colour (Speed Dating for the Socially Inept)

 #### Parameters

 ##### Required:

+**Parameter1**: The R value of the target colour.

+**Parameter2**: The G value of the target colour.

+**Parameter3**: The B value of the target colour.

+**Parameter4**: The A value of the target colour.

 ##### Optional:

+*No optional parameters*

 #### Functionality

+Sets the colour of the character's name to the parameters specified in one frame.

+If all parameters are passed as '-1', then Oyster resets the text colour to its original value from the start of the conversation.

 ### Show_Options (Speed Dating for the Socially Inept)

 #### Parameters

 ##### Required:

+**Parameter1**: The display text for the first option.

+**Parameter2**: The display text for the second option (for choices with only one option, do not supply this parameter).

+**Parameter3** The display text for the third option (for choices with two or fewer options, do not supply this parameter).

 ##### Optional:

+**lm1**: The name of the line marker to jump to when option one is selected.
+Technically required due to this, but is written like an optional.

+**lm2**: The name of the line marker to jump to when option two is selected.
+Required for choices with two or more options.

+**lm3**: The name of the line marker to jump to when option three is selected.
+Required for choices with three or more options.

 #### Functionality

+This command is a weird one.
+The definition of required and optional parameter get a bit grey here, so pay close attention to the description of the parameters to know how to write it.

+When called, this command will cause a set of options to appear, and will pause script execution until the player selects an option.

 ### Inc_Affection (Speed Dating for the Socially Inept)

 #### Parameters

 ##### Required:

+*No required parameters*

 ##### Optional:

+**half**: A boolean value, when set to true, the character's affection is increased by only half a point.
+Defaults to false.

 #### Functionality

+Increases the affection of the character currently in conversation by one point, or by half a point if the optional parameter is provided.

 ### Call_Puppet (Speed Dating for the Socially Inept)

 #### Parameters

 ##### Required:

+**Parameter1**: A string representing the command name.

 ##### Optional:

+*No optional parameters*

 #### Functionality

+This entire command is one huge hack to speed up game development.
+Do not use it.

+Internally, the 'puppet' is listening to Oyster and waiting for this command, each scene has its own specialised puppet that responds to specific things.

+Effectively, this command allows for oddly specific pieces of functionality to be controlled through Oyster, without designing a new command.
+Making games in a week is tough.

+Here is a list of valid 'Parameter1's:

+##### Presenter's Scene

+###### Contestant Display

+- ShowContestantsDisplay,
+- HideContestantsDisplay.

+Enables or disables the contestant display.

+- ShowContestantsPre,
+- ShowNarin,
+- ShowKarin,
+- ShowEvelyn,
+- ShowCeri,
+- ShowNika,
+- ShowMila.

+Sets the image on the contestants display, all of them should be self explanatory, other than 'ShowContestantsPre' which simply shows a cover image, intended to be used to show a blank-ish screen before contestants get introduced.

+###### Multi-Speaker Implementation

+- SetSpeaker_All,
+- SetSpeaker_Arthur,
+- SetSpeaker_Dusk,
+- SetSpeaker_Dawn,
+- SetSpriter_Arthur,
+- SetSpriter_Dusk,
+- SetSpriter_Dawn.

+The presenter scene does some hackery to get three characters all talking in one conversation.
+The main way it does this is by implementing its own set of scripts for what would usually make up a character, which contains its own code to manage each character separately, one at a time.
+Using any of these tells the respective script to swap to the stated character.

+##### Main Date Room

+- DateEnd,
+- FadeOut,
+- FadeIn.

+These should all be self explanatory:

+- DateEnd moves the game to the next day,
+- FadeOut causes the screen to fade out,
+- FadeIn causes the screen to fade in.